randaller/cnn-rtlsdr/README.md

 # CNN-rtlsdr
 Deep learning signal classification using rtl-sdr dongle.

+Current pre-trained model is able to classify 4 kinds of signals: WFM, TV Secam carrier, DMR signal and "Others".

 ### TEST WITH PRETRAINED MODEL

 Unpack software archive into some folder, e.g. C:\rtlsdr